kpunith8/Links-and-Tutorials/NodeJS/NPM playbook.md

 $ npm uninstall
 ```

-## Updating all npm packages at once
+## Update all npm packages at once

 To discover new releases of the packages, run
 ```